webguynd/lrp-website/content/covid-19/_index.md

 subtitle: "We are committed to doing our part to protect our employees, customers and the general public"
 image: "images/covid-19.png"
 # meta description
-description: "This is meta description"
+description: "Lautenbach Recycling is committed to protecting our employees, customers and community"
 draft: false
 ---